 University of Texas Southwestern Medical Center

-Dr. Chen is also a professor of molecular biology at the University of Texas Southwestern Medical Center.
+Dr. Chen is a George L. MacGregor Distinguished Chair in Biomedical Science, director of the Inflammation Research Center, and a professor of molecular biology at the University of Texas Southwestern Medical Center.